x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 Do you see how that just feels neater?

 ### Have a style guide of choice
 I honestly don't care if you write color or colour, as long as you stick to a version of English.
 That's the same attitude I have towards the indentation you choose for your C code (e.g., GNU, K&R, Allman) or the linter rules you are going to apply.
-The important thing is to adopt one style.
-To stay consistent.
+The important thing is to adopt one style – to stay consistent.

 Likewise, there is no such a thing as an ultimate style guide for writing.
 You can decide to adopt any among https://developers.google.com/style, https://learn.microsoft.com/en-us/style-guide/welcome/, https://www.chicagomanualofstyle.org/home.html, and https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf – the latter being my favorite.
 What is indispensable, is that you adhere to one.